margo/specification/system-design/specification/margo-management-interface/specification-extensions.md

 - MUST start with a lowercase letter
 - MUST have no spaces or special characters
-- MAY container lowercase letters, digits, and dashes
+- MAY contain lowercase letters, digits, and dashes

 It is recommend to use identifying information as the unique name such as a company name, organization name, a combination of company name and department, etc. to reduce chances of naming conflicts.